|mnoGoSearch 3.3.15 reference manual: Full-featured search engine software|

 <!--resbot--> <HR> <CENTER> Result pages: $(NL)$(NB)$(NR) </CENTER> <!--/resbot-->

-A navigator is a complex thing and therefore it is constructed from the following template sections:
+The page navigator is constructed from the following template sections:

-These are used to print the link to the previous page.
-If that page exists, <!--navleft--> is used, and on the first page there is no previous page, so <!--navleft_nop--> is used.
+These sections are used to print the links to the previous result page.
+If the previous page exists, the code in <!--navleft--> is used.
+The very first page does not have previous pages, so <!--navleft_nop--> is used instead.

 <!--navleft--> <TD><A HREF="$(NH)"><IMG...></A><BR> <A HREF="$(NH)">Prev</A></TD> <!--/navleft--> <!--navleft_nop--> <TD><IMG...><BR> <FONT COLOR=gray>Prev</FONT></TD> <!--/navleft_nop-->